 The hub and spoke data ingestion pattern has the source and target decoupled.
 Here, data ingestions only travel within the hubs.

 These are then responsible for managing connections and performing data transformations.

 This pattern minimizes the frequency of data ingestion connection, allowing for a simplified operational environment.

-It suits most applications where requirements change frequently in an operational environment.
-The downside of this pattern is it has a limit in terms of size.
+It suits most applications where requirements frequently change in an operational environment.
+The downside of this pattern has a limit in terms of size.